 FEMALE survivors of rape and sexual violence have somewhere to reach out to thanks to a service expanding across Somerset.

-On Friday (March 7) the Somerset and Avon Rape and Sexual Abuse Support launched in Taunton.
+The Somerset and Avon Rape and Sexual Abuse Support launched in Taunton this morning (March 7).

 Each week, an average of 60 women are raped or sexually assaulted in Somerset and Avon.

 Only eight of those women report the crime.

 SARSAS aim to remove victim's fears that they won't be believed or feel they have no one to talk to.